 PidginCraft is an ongoing, collaborative language genesis experiment.
 Periodically, players get together in a voice call to play Minecraft.
 The catch is that no one is allowed to speak the same language at the start.
 The goal is to gradually develop a new, shared pidgin language that we can all understand.
 PidginCraft is the successor to Pidgin Island Quest.

-PidginCraft happens every Tuesday at 6 PM Pacific.
+PidginCraft happens every Thursday (Minecraft) and Saturday (Terraria) at 6 PM Pacific.

 Read the rules, then join the SCC Discord and join the General voice channel during one of our weekly Minecraft sessions.
 We'll tell you the IP address when you're there.